 I’m looking for new headphones this season.
+I’ve established that these are the best for listening to music when snowboarding.
+But I thought I’d check out the Aerial7 Phoenix too.
 Mostly I want them for riding on the hill as I’ve got a great set of ‘phones for urban use.
 But it doesn’t hurt if they sound great when I’m not on the mountain…

 Aerial7 Phoenix headphones – a good option?